davefowler/prosemirror-suggestion-mode-examples/README.md

 TODO:
 - combine accepting and rejecting two an add and delete together when next to each other (mark as a replacement?)
 - add reasons to suggestions display

+## Design choices

+For simplicity this is not really a diffing capability where you can input two different versions and see the changes.
+Instead if a user makes changes with a suggestion mode enabled, the changes are stored as extra markup on the document.
+It's not really version control, it's just a way to make suggestions.

+I had gone down the route of using prosemirror-changeset as some had suggested for this, but accepting or rejecting individual suggestions out of order was quite complex in changeset, so I went back to this method of keeping the suggestions in the document.
+If you'd like to see where I went with that work you can see the [changeset branch here](https://github.com/davefowler/prosemirror-suggestion-mode/tree/changeset).